-First, devour the popping candy, let it crackle, then enjoy the tipple: sloe gin fizz topped with Thums Up cola.
+Sloe gin fizz is topped with Bombay’s favourite Thums Up cola.
 You will wish to dance all through the night at Slip Disc.

 The old-established drink devised for sailors to evade scurvy.
 This one shakes London Dry Gin with Rose’s lime and celery bitters.
 Finished with a touch of dill.